Alex427427427/obsidian_1/Information Theory and Technology/4 Additional Infrastructure/Internet Service Providers (ISPs).md

 - allocate us an IP address
 - Holds agreements with other service providers so that we can enjoy access to those services via our ISP.

+Sometimes, ISPs translate your home IP into the IP of their closest server.
+This can be within a few blocks of your home.